DataDog/Miscellany/README.md

 # Miscellany
 Intended to be a repository for miscellaneous scripts and tools from Datadog to be shared with the public.

+## Disclaimer
+These projects are for example purposes only and are NOT guaranteed to be bug free and production quality.
+They are NOT intended to be used in production environment.
+You must adapt the code to work within your constraints and environments.
+They were written with the intent to be used on a developer or operator's local machine.

 ## Contributing
 When adding a new script/tool, be sure to do the following:
 - Open a PR for review